sadanandv/DP-for-Multi-Objective-Path-Finding/README.md

 - Extend dynamic obstacle behavior to support custom movement rules.
 - Add support for more complex cost functions (e.g., energy or environmental factors).
 - Enable user-defined grid layouts for non-uniform environments.
+- Add more ranking criteria, such as energy efficiency or environmental impact.

 ---

 ## **References**
 This pipeline is inspired by the paper:
 - *"Time Dependency in Multiple Objective Dynamic Programming"*, Michael M. Kostreva and Malgorzata M. Wiecek, Journal of Mathematical Analysis and Applications.